 Learn how to:

-- Have an accurate model about your problem domain.
+- Develop an accurate model for your problem domain

 - Effectively manage the whole system, without falling into the common pitfalls from data-driven architectures - Leverage collaborative design by taking into account the different perspectives in a process that spans large-scale discovery

 What the community says

 "Alberto as usual at his best.
 One of the best trainers I have come across."Gayathri, Capgemini on 20th Jul 2018